Hetti219/currency-converter-cli/README.md

   ```bash
   python currency_converter.py
   ```
-  -Enter the currency code you want to convert
+  - Enter the currency code you want to convert
-  -Enter the amount
+  - Enter the amount